ardanlabs/gotraining/topics/profiling/README.md

 ### PPROF

+pprof descends from the Google Performance Tools suite. pprof profiling is built into the Go runtime and comes in two parts:

+* runtime/pprof package built into every Go program
+* go tool pprof for investigating profiles.

+**CPU profiling**
+CPU profiling is the most common type of profile.
+When CPU profiling is enabled, the runtime will interrupt itself every 10ms and record the stack trace of the currently running goroutines.
+Once the profile is saved to disk, we can analyse it to determine the hottest code paths.
+The more times a function appears in the profile, the more time that code path is taking as a percentage of the total runtime.

+**Memory profiling**
+Memory profiling records the stack trace when a heap allocation is made.
+Memory profiling, like CPU profiling is sample based.
+By default memory profiling samples 1 in every 1000 allocations.
+This rate can be changed.
+Stack allocations are assumed to be free and are not tracked in the memory profile.
+Because of memory profiling is sample based and because it tracks allocations not use, using memory profiling to determine your application's overall memory usage is difficult.

+**Block profiling**
+Block profiling is quite unique.
+A block profile is similar to a CPU profile, but it records the amount of time a goroutine spent waiting for a shared resource.
+This can be useful for determining concurrency bottlenecks in your application.
+Block profiling can show you when a large number of goroutines could make progress, but were blocked.

+Blocking includes:

+* Sending or receiving on a unbuffered channel.
+* Sending to a full channel, receiving from an empty one.
+* Trying to Lock a sync.Mutex that is locked by another goroutine.
+* Block profiling is a very specialised tool, it should not be used until you believe you have eliminated all your CPU and memory usage bottlenecks.

+**One profile at at time**
+Profiling is not free.
+Profiling has a moderate, but measurable impact on program performance—especially if you increase the memory profile sample rate.
+Most tools will not stop you from enabling multiple profiles at once.
+If you enable multiple profiles at the same time, they will observe their own interactions and skew your results.

+**Do not enable more than one kind of profile at a time.**

 #### Raw http/pprof

 We already added the following import so we can include the profiling route to our web service.